“Running a family business is so rewarding” / “Running a business with family members is like walking through a minefield, blindfold!”

 Just as the previous point details how the family employee can sometimes expect an easy ride, this point makes clear that you can’t expect them to go ‘above and beyond’.

 At no point is this a one way street, from either party’s point of view.
-You need to lay out in clear terms what they will receive in return for the stated hours, any work they do outside of these hours should be rewarded, that might not necessarily be a cash reward, but it should be clear what the reward is and why they’re receiving it.
+You need to lay out in clear terms with what they will receive in return for the stated hours, any work they do outside of these hours should be rewarded (that might not necessarily be a cash reward), but it should be clear what the reward is and why they’re receiving it.

-All family relationships get strained at times, the added pressure of running a business which keeps a roof over the heads of family members sometimes strains those relationships to breaking point.
+All family relationships get strained at times, the added pressure of running a business that keeps a roof over the heads of family members sometimes strains those relationships to breaking point.

 Larger family businesses will have a board room or some other space where disputes can be aired and resolutions put in place, smaller businesses need to go offsite and take the problems with them.